pallets/click/docs/options.rst

     invoke(echo, args=['--help'])

 However, if you don't pass in the function argument name, then Click will try to infer it.
 A simple way to name your option is by taking the function argument, adding two dashes to the front and converting underscores to dashes.
-In this case, Click will infer the name correctly so you can just leave it off.
+In this case, Click will infer the function argument name correctly so you can add only the option name.

 .. click:example::